ritaafranco/dtc-project-brooklyn-food-waste/README.md

 # Future Development
 * Add complementary data to make the analysis more interesting, eg: CO2 emissions produced by this food waste.
 * Adjust data schema to create an optimized data model for the dashboard.
+* Run Spark on GCP instead of inside Airflow Container.
+And then calling a triger for that spark container.